 Will I get my money back from the garden?

-There is no way to answer this question accurately.
+There is no exact answer to this question.
 It depends on many factors, such as how much you invested in the setup, where you live, and what you’re growing.
-However, if you use your garden wisely, grow cost-efficient crops, and apply smart gardening techniques, you will definitely get your money back.
+However, if you use your garden wisely, grow efficient crops, and apply smart gardening techniques, you will definitely get your money back.
 It may take a few years before that happens, but it will.
 Bear in mind that the garden is here to grow alongside you, and as your experience grows, your cost will decrease.